Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

+First off, I just wanna say THANK YOU all!
+I never expected the appreciation this little project of mine has gotten.
+Seeing so many enjoy it and express thanks for it, it's been awesome and very unexpected.
+That said, however....
+...Because things happening in my life (and a subsecvent loss of interest in the project), I am looking for someone to take over and improve further on my theme.
+My focus and energy is needed elsewhere, thats sadly how IRL works :/  That's why I've been and mostly is inactive on Github.
+So if someone wants to get their hands dirty with this theme, go right ahead.
+I just ask that a link to this github and credits are given.
+Thats all for now folks

 # JDownloader 2 Dark Theme
 After seeing so many requests for a dark theme, I configured my own.
 It uses the "Black Eye" UserInterfaceSetting and a matching colorscheme I configured for the rest of the window.